 Entitled An Experiment With Second Life, the two associations ran the same content in both a real-life scenario at Event UK in Birmingham and through virtual Second Life technology the following day.
 They then surveyed delegates about their experience.

-Delegates scored registration and joining instructions 11% higher for the live event than the virtual, while speaker feedback was consistently better, with an average 9% higher scores in the real life event over the virtual.
+Delegates scored registration and joining instructions 11% higher for the live event than the virtual, while speaker feedback was consistently better, with an average 9% higher scores in the real-life event over the virtual.

 However, ease of interaction with delegates and speakers was scored higher in the virtual conference than in real life by 2% and 10% respectively.
-What’s more, those attending virtually would have expended approximately 690kg of CO2 by attending the real life event.
+What’s more, those attending virtually would have expended approximately 690kg of CO2 by attending the real-life event.

 Commenting on the experiment, Paul Tilstone, ITM CEO said: “Those who attended the virtual event seemed to comment very favourably on the format, but there are clearly some lessons to be learned on the engagement with delegates prior to the event, and people preferred hearing from speakers in the flesh.

-“The statistics on interaction, however, are interesting as they demonstrates that virtual technology actually aids interaction rather than hindering it as one might expect, so clearly this aspect could drive the technology application for certain types of event.”
+“The statistics on interaction, however, are interesting as they demonstrate that virtual technology actually aids interaction rather than hindering it as one might expect, so clearly this aspect could drive the technology application for certain types of event.”